Thanks to ecommerce platforms, it’s easier now than ever before to start your very own online business.

 As for online payments, you can use Wix Payments—Wix’s native payment solution—or connect to another platform like PayPal and Stripe.

 And you’re not limited to selling physical products.
-You can offer weekly or monthly subscriptions too.
+You can offer subscriptions too.
 Dropshipping is also an option.

 The best part about all this is that you control everything from a single dashboard.
 No need to log into different online accounts.
 With all of these tools at your disposal, you’ll be able to create an ecommerce website that’s both attractive and functional.